rwaldron/particle-io/readme.md

 **pinMode(pin, MODE)**

 > Set a pin's mode to any one of the MODES.
-PWM is supported on A0, A1, A4, A5, A6, A7, D0 and D1.

 Example:
 ```js